OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/fireedge_cpi.rst

 The OneProvision tool allows the deployment an operational OpenNebula cluster in a remote provider (public cloud).

+..
+TODO REF

-Each new provision is described by the :ref:`provision template <default_ddc_templates>`, a set of YAML documents specifying the OpenNebula resources to add.
+Each new provision is described by the :ref:provision template <default_ddc_templates>, a set of YAML documents specifying the OpenNebula resources to add.

 These templates can be found in ``/usr/share/one/oneprovision/provisions``.